CartagoGit/Keyer/README.md

     secretSalt: salt
 })

-// NOTE - With an object or other var kind const objectToEncrypt = {
+// NOTE - Example - With an object or other var kind const objectToEncrypt = {
     name: 'Joe',
     prename: 'Doe',